Lysxia/generic-random/README.md

     main = sample (arbitrary :: Gen (Tree ()))
 ```

-- User-specified distribution of constructors.
+- User-specified distribution of constructors, with compile-time checks.
 - A simple (optional) strategy to ensure termination: `Test.QuickCheck.Gen`'s
   size parameter decreases at every recursive `genericArbitrary'` call; when it
   reaches zero, sample directly from a finite set of finite values.